ReNF: Rethinking the Design of Neural Long-Term Time Series Forecasters: Details of Datasets

 \section{Details of Datasets}

 The ETTh1, ETTh2, ETTm1, and ETTm2 datasets record the temperature of electricity transformers every hour and every 15 minutes.
-The Weather dataset contains 21 weather information, measured every 10 minutes in Germany.
+The Weather dataset contains 21 pieces of weather information, measured every 10 minutes in Germany.
 The Electricity dataset records the amount of electricity used by 321 customers every hour.
-The ILI dataset records how many patients there are and how many have influenza-like illnesses (ILI) every week.
 The Solar dataset records how much electricity is produced by solar power stations every 10 minutes, from 137 solar power stations, in 2006.
 The Traffic dataset records how busy the roads are in San Francisco, every hour, from 862 sensors on the freeway.
-We also include the PEMS04 dataset, which contains information about the traffic network in California, collected every 5 minutes.
-This is often used to make predictions about the movement of traffic.